-The PSAT 10 follows the same timing as all other tests in the SAT Suite.
+The PSAT 8/9 follows the same timing as all other tests in the SAT Suite, so you'll be preparing yourself for the same format as the PSAT 10 and the SAT.

 You must complete all sections of the test based on your approved timing, and get to the Congratulations screen to confirm that your answers were submitted.
 If you leave before dismissal, your test may be considered incomplete or may be subject to cancellation.
 Do not close your laptop lid or cover or turn off your tablet screen at any point until you are dismissed.